edgeimpulse/example-standalone-inferencing-avh/README.md

 cpackget add EdgeImpulse.EI-SDK.x.yy.zzpack
 ```

-Then you need to move the `model.clayer.yml` into the App folder.
+Then you need to move the `model.clayer.yml` into the `model` folder.

 ## Build the firmware